TeknikUglen/podman-texlive/README.md

 There are two options.
 Either build a "full" texlive or a limited "xetex" container image.

-Since the "full" image contains a complete texlive environment, the container can be used for LaTeX based commands as well.
+Since the "full" image contains a complete texlive environment, the container can be used for other LaTeX based projects as well.
 On the other hand it's a rather large image.
 (5.08G)

 The smaller "xetex" image is only about 1.5G in size.